splunk/public-o11y-docs/sp-oncall/spoc-integrations/splunking-victorops-data.rst

 For each type of data, the script will check to see if the API response contains duplicate data, and if so, then the data is not indexed.
-For example, all users will be polled on the interval, however, if for some user A data looks the same, then it won’t be indexed; if the user updated their paging policy then the data will be indexed.
+For example, all users will be polled on the interval, however, if for some user A data looks the same, then it won't be indexed; if the user updated their paging policy then the data will be indexed.
 This is important because it will ensure that the Splunk On-Call data is a *very* low amount.